novelmartis/novelmartis.github.io/_posts/2025-09-06-neural-networks.md

 layout: post
 title: Neural Networks
 tags: [2025, explainer]
-description: Why We Built Them, How They Learn, and What They Mean for the Rest of Us.
-(Narrated by ChatGPT o3, with a lot of prodding)
+description: The why, how, and what.
 comments: true
 ---

+Why We Built Them, How They Learn, and What They Mean for the Rest of Us.
+(Narrated by ChatGPT o3, with a lot of prodding).

 #### A tiny everyday puzzle